Reactions to the 2023 Israeli judicial reform: Reservists

-Over 200 Israeli reservist military doctors have signed a letter, demanding that the government halt the legislative agenda "immediately and without pre-conditions."
-The doctors announced that they will no longer show up for reserve duty unless they can trust that the "government is acting from within the boundaries of a broad democratic national consensus whilst maintaining the democratic and egalitarian character of the state of Israel," which they feel should preserve "basic values" like "separation of powers, an independent judiciary and a sound legal framework to protect individual rights."
+Over 200 Israeli reservist military doctors signed a letter demanding that the government halt the legislative agenda "immediately and without pre-conditions".
+The doctors announced that they would no longer show up for reserve duty unless they can trust that the "government is acting from within the boundaries of a broad democratic national consensus whilst maintaining the democratic and egalitarian character of the state of Israel", which they feel should preserve "basic values" like "separation of powers, an independent judiciary and a sound legal framework to protect individual rights".

 These events have raised concerns within the IDF.
 According to one veteran, a Lieutenant colonel, "if theses laws end up passing, the danger to Israel's security would increase tenfold because entire formations will disengage from the military.
 If anyone thinks they can carry out a legal coup without paying a price, they just don't understand what's happening in the trenches."

-Retired members of Sayeret Matkal who served under Yonatan Netanyahu, Benjamin Netanyahu's brother, in Operation Entebbe, published a strong rebuke of the Prime Minister and his son.
+Retired members of Sayeret Matkal who served under Yonatan Netanyahu, Benjamin Netanyahu's brother, in Operation Entebbe, published a strong rebuke of the prime minister and his son.

-After President Herzog’s compromise proposal of 15 March was rejected by the governing coalition, 100 officers from a classified Israeli Air Force unit, including two former Air Force chiefs, issued a letter, in which they wrote that "in the face of the constitutional situation developing in front of our eyes, which includes the demise of Israeli democracy as we know it, we fear that following military orders would be a violation of our oath, our conscience and our mission."
+After President Herzog's compromise proposal of 15 March was rejected by the governing coalition, 100 officers from a classified Israeli Air Force unit, including two former Air Force chiefs, issued a letter in which they wrote that "in the face of the constitutional situation developing in front of our eyes, which includes the demise of Israeli democracy as we know it, we fear that following military orders would be a violation of our oath, our conscience and our mission."
 A former commander of the special air force unit said: "This is a small unit.
 We never thought in our wildest nightmares that the greatest threat to Israel's survival as a Jewish and democratic country will be internal rather than an external enemy.
 Now that it is happening, we are determined to prevent it."
-He added "now that the President's proposal was rebuffed so rudely, we have lost what little faith we still had and decided to take steps.
+He added, "now that the President's proposal was rebuffed so rudely, we have lost what little faith we still had and decided to take steps.
 I think there is a strong chance this group will not follow the orders of an undemocratic regime."

+Over 100 Air Force reservists have announced that they will stop reporting for routine service, joining the military reserve boycott over the government's plan to change the judicial system.
+The signatories of this announcement occupy crucial roles such as control and command, planning, and intelligence.
+They include several senior officers, with the ranks of colonel and brigadier general.